imagej/imagej.github.io/pages/2014-04-04_-_Announcing_ImageJ_Ops.md

-Today, the [ImageJ](ImageJ "wikilink") and [KNIME](KNIME "wikilink") teams are pleased to announce {% include github org='imagej' repo='imagej-ops' label='ImageJ' %}: a framework for reusable image processing operations.
+Today, the [ImageJ](ImageJ "wikilink") and [KNIME](KNIME "wikilink") teams are pleased to announce {% include github org='imagej' repo='imagej-ops' label='ImageJ Ops' %}: a framework for reusable image processing operations.
 This library is the direct result of an extremely successful hackathon hosted by Michael Berthold's team at the University of Konstanz, Germany.